- Arts and Design»

 A Shoal of 'Gobby' Fish

-Waste Merino wool fibers or Wool Roving/Tops which can be purchased especially for this project
+- Waste Merino wool fibres or Wool Roving/Tops which can be purchased especially for this project

-Wooden wool carders (only necessary if you are blending your own waste fibers)
+- Wooden wool carders (only necessary if you are blending your own waste fibres)

 For the Decoration

-Embroidery threads in matching or contrasting colors for sewing on the buttons.
+- Embroidery threads in matching or contrasting colours for sewing on the buttons.

 Manos Uruguay (The hands of Uruguay) is a non-profit organization which assembles over 400 artisans in cooperatives scattered throughout the countryside of Uruguay.
 The aim of the organization is to bring economic and social opportunities to rural women.

-Merino Wool Waste Fibers suitable for Wet Felting
+Merino Wool Waste Fibres Suitable for Wet Felting

 Begin by preparing the waste merino fibers.
 Combine the colors of your choice and blend using a wool carder or use merino wool roving which has been purchased especially for wet felting.

-Blend the woolen fibers together as desired and then carefully extract the blended fibers from the brushes.
+Blend the woollen fibres together as desired and then carefully extract the blended fibres from the brushes.
 I use a long knitting needle.

 On the image shown above, there are 2 polystyrene balls.
 The party balloons used for this project should be blown up to match the diameter of the larger one shown here.